 PCA - Code of Practice for the Management of Japanese Knotweed

-The PCA published its ‘Code of Practice for the Management of Japanese Knotweed’ in 2013 and it will be updated in 2018.
+The PCA published its ‘Code of Practice for the Management of Japanese Knotweed’ in 2013 and it was updated in 2018 to its current version.

 The code draws on the experience and expertise of its contractor members to further the guidance given by the EA and provide a standard of best practice within the industry.
 The Code of Practice is freely available to the public, so developers and property/land owners can see the high standards to which PCA members are held and the quality of service they can expect to receive.